Asymptotic Properties of the Maximum Likelihood Estimator for Markov-switching Observation-driven Models: Introduction

-Statistical inference for state space models - including the estimation of them, which is typically done by maximum likelihood estimation - is therefore of significant practical importance.
-Consistency and asymptotic normality of the maximum likelihood estimator (MLE) for hidden Markov models was proved by \cite{Leroux1992} and \cite{BickelRitovRyden1998}, respectively.
-Local consistency and asymptotic normality of the MLE for state space models where $\textup{X}$ is compact was proved by \cite{JensenPetersen1999}, and global consistency of the MLE for general state space models was proved by \cite{DoucMoulinesOlssonVanHandel2011}.
-See \cite{DoucMoulinesOlssonVanHandel2011} for more references on the asymptotic properties of the MLE for state space models.

-Through the years, several extensions of the state space model have been proposed in economics and finance.
-The arguably most famous extension is the autoregressive state space model of order $p \in \mathbb{N}$ in which the conditional distribution of $Y_t$ given $\mathbf{Y}_{-\infty}^{t-1}$ and $\bX_{-\infty}^{t}$ depends on both $\mathbf{Y}_{t-p}^{t-1}$ and $X_t$.
-An example of an autoregressive state space model is the Markov-switching autoregressive model introduced by \cite{Hamilton1989} to model economic growth where $\textup{X}$ is finite.
+The arguably most well-known extension of the state space model is the autoregressive state space model of order $p \in \mathbb{N}$ in which the conditional distribution of $Y_t$ given $\mathbf{Y}_{-\infty}^{t-1}$ and $\bX_{-\infty}^{t}$ depends on both $\mathbf{Y}_{t-p}^{t-1}$ and $X_t$.
+An example of an autoregressive state space model is the seminal Markov-switching autoregressive model introduced by \cite{Hamilton1989} to model economic growth where $\textup{X}$ is finite.
 Another example is the Markov-switching autoregressive conditional heteroscedasticity (ARCH) model introduced independently by \cite{Cai1994} and \cite{HamiltonSusmel1994} to model financial returns where $\textup{X}$ is also finite.
 See, for instance, \cite{Hamilton2010} and \cite{AngTimmermann2012} for more examples of autoregressive state space models in economics and finance, respectively.

-Maximum likelihood estimation of autoregressive state space models has also attracted much attention in the literature.
-Consistency of the MLE for autoregressive state space models where $\textup{X}$ is finite was proved independently by \cite{FrancqRoussignol1998} and \cite{KrishnamurthyRyden1998}.
-This was later generalised by \cite{DoucMoulinesRyden2004} who proved consistency and asymptotic normality of the MLE for autoregressive state space models where $\textup{X}$ is compact and not necessarily finite.
-More recently, \cite{KasaharaShimotsu2019} relax some of the assumptions in \cite{DoucMoulinesRyden2004}.